RyanFTseng/saffagent/README.md

 # Saffagent

-**Custom LLM agent workflow for handling user queries with context persistence using the Qwen3 LLM.**
+**Custom LLM agent workflow for handling user queries with context persistence using the Gemini 2.5 LLM.**

 <ins> **Agent Nodes** </ins>